 - Preheat the oven to 375 degrees.

 - Heat a 10″ cast iron skillet over medium heat.
 Add the butter to the pan and allow it to melt.
-Brush it up the sides and then pour the rest into the bowl of a stand mixer.
+Brush it up the sides and then pour the rest into a large bowl.

-- Add the sugar to the butter and whip it together for a couple of minutes.
+- Add the sugar to the butter and cream it together.

-- In a small bowl, whisk the flour, cornmeal, salt, baking powder, and baking soda together.
+- In a small bowl, whisk the flour, cornmeal, salt, cinnamon, baking powder, and baking soda together.